SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 Although nothing that can be done about this one, a major limitation to the service layer is of course performance.
 Either way you go, local or remote, the data must traverse multiple wrappers.
 The only way around this one is to have a bigger network pipe.

 One more obvious limitation of the SuperOffice.Services layer is the lack of asynchronous methods.
-Every call make to the web service is synchronous.
+Every call made to the web service is synchronous.

 ### Alternative .NET Solutions

 There are two immediate alternatives to using the SuperOffice.Services.dll for .Net developers.
 The first, and easiest, is to simply add a Service Reference to the specific web service and make calls through that proxy.
 The second alternative is to use Microsoft's SVCUTIL tool to generate a client proxy for each web service your interesting in, such as Appointment.svc or Contact.svc.

-Both alternatives generate method stubs to make asynchronous calls, however there are still system limitations imposed when making more than two simultaneous calls.
+Both alternatives generate method stubs to make asynchronous calls, however, there are still system limitations imposed when making more than two simultaneous calls.
 To remedy that you'll need to look further into how the .Net framework manages connections.
 The following configuration snippet allows you to configure your application to allow more than two, the default, simultaneous connections.
 Otherwise, when there are more than two, they are queued and executed synchronously.

 **FExample connectionManagement section:**